Crashedmind/PlayingWithPlantUMLSource/docs/NetworkUsersMachines/NetworkUsersMachines.rst

 The OpenSecurityArchitecture library has a nice set of users and network components so we'll use that.

 .. tip ::
-    To see all stdlib icon libraries - do TBD
+    To see all stdlib icon libraries, browse to https://github.com/plantuml/plantuml-stdlib